huangfangfeng/k8s-hostpath-provisioner/README.md

 The test-pod will be always scheduled on the same node where the PVC has been provisioned.

-Note StorageClass has `hostPathName` parameter equal to `ssd` which means that provisioner will search for a node having `hostpath.nailgun.name/ssd` annotation and it will use hostPath specified in the annotation.
+Note StorageClass has `hostPathName` parameter equal to `ssd` which means that provisioner will search for a node having `hostpath.kubevirt.io/ssd` annotation and it will use hostPath specified in the annotation.
 If you have more than one node with this annotation, node will be selected randomly.

-You can also explicity specify node for PVC by adding `nailgun.name/hostpath-node` annotation to the PVC with the node name.
-But the node should also match StorageClass.

 ## Limitations